 Address: 1 Chinese Garden Rd, Singapore 619795

 Located in the heartland of Singapore, the two gardens are easily accessible from Chinese Garden MRT Station.
-Take a stroll down the gardens filled with beautiful pagoda, teahouses and stone boat decorations.
+Take a stroll down the gardens filled with beautiful pagoda, teahouse replicas and stone boat decorations.
 It’s perfect for beautiful shots as if being transported in time.

 Address: Along Yuan Ching Road and Boon Lay Way

-The newest addition to Singapore’s national gardens, Jurong Lake Gardens is located in the heartlands of Singapore – Lakeside.
-It’s spaciously decorated with beautiful flora, faunas and greenery perfect for families and communities to get together.
+The newest addition to Singapore’s national parks, Jurong Lake Gardens is located in the heartlands of Singapore – Lakeside.
+It’s spaciously decorated with beautiful flora, vegetation and greenery perfect for families and communities to get together.

 Address: Cnr Bukit Batok East Avenue 2, Bukit Batok East Ave 6, and, 659761

-A park full of crystal clear waters, beautiful greenery with peace and tranquil ambiance, it’s perfect for your nature trail.
+A park surrounded by crystal clear waters, beautiful greenery with peace and tranquil ambiance, it’s perfect for nature trails.
 It’s also where most schools go for their camps thanks to the camping tails and sites nearby.

 Address: 301 Neo Tiew Crescent, Singapore 718925

-As an ASEAN Heritage Park, Sungei Buloh Wetlands is filled with rich biodiversity filled with extensive mangrove forests and boardwalk trails.
+As an ASEAN Heritage Park, Sungei Buloh Wetlands is home to a range of rich biodiversity filled with extensive mangrove forests and boardwalk trails.
 It’s also home to hundreds of mudflats, ponds, forests and large sanctuary of flora and fauna.

 It is now easily accessible to the public ever since the expansion by public transport thus easier for residents to visit.